Tom Allen (American football): Coaching career

-High school (1992–2006
+High school

 Following their college graduation from Maranatha Baptist University, Allen and his wife moved to Florida, where both began teaching.
 Allen's first coaching job was with Temple Heights Christian School in Tampa, Florida, as defensive coordinator.
 Allen started in 1992; he took over as head coach during the 1993 season after the resignation of Steve Lewis, who remained the athletic director.
 In 1994, his only full season as Temple Heights head coach, Allen went 8–3 and lead his team to their first playoff appearance since 1976.
 Allen was a finalist for the Hillsborough County coach of the year award.
 The following year, Allen left to become defensive coordinator at Armwood High School in nearby Seffner, Florida.

 In 1997, following two years at Armwood, Allen moved back to his native Indiana to become defensive coordinator at Marion High School in Marion, Indiana.
 Under Allen, Marion's allowed points-per-game dropped from 29 to 16.6.
 After just one year at Marion, Allen took the defensive coordinator job at Ben Davis High School in Indianapolis.
 The head coach at Ben Davis was Dick Dullaghan, whom Allen had come to know through the former's football camps in Lakeland, Florida.
 Dullaghan retired after the 2003 season and Allen succeeded him as head coach.
 Allen coached Ben Davis from 2004 to 2006.
 In those three seasons, his teams were 25–12 overall.
 Following the 2006 season, Allen moved up to the college coaching ranks, accepting an assistant coach job at Wabash College.

-Assistant coaching (2007–2015)
+Wabash

 At Wabash in 2007, Allen coached defensive backs and special teams.
 Wabash competed in the North Coast Athletic Conference of NCAA Division III.
 Its head coach, Chris Creighton, was in the final year of a successful seven-year tenure.
 Following the 2007 season, Creighton left to become head coach at Drake University.

+Lambuth

 From 2008 through 2009, Allen joined the coaching staff of incoming head coach Hugh Freeze at Lambuth University in Jackson, Tennessee, as defensive coordinator.
 Freeze would be there for two years before leaving to become offensive coordinator at San Jose State University (and later Arkansas State University), departing after the 2009 season.
 Allen and defensive backs coach Ron Dickerson were internal candidates to succeed Freeze.
 Lambuth, which would shut down within a year, hired Dickerson, and Allen departed to become defensive coordinator at Drake.

+Drake

 At Drake in 2010, he was reunited with Creighton, now entering his third year there.
 Allen succeeded Neal Neathery, who had left to become defensive coordinator at the University of Texas at San Antonio.
 Allen left after the season to rejoin Hugh Freeze, who had been promoted to head coach at Arkansas State.